TheCamoc/esp-helpers-lib/README.md

   // the password has to be min 8, max 64 characters ESPHelpers.wifiAutoConnect("secretpassword");

+  // Enable MQTT management, adding a mqtt_server option to the config ESPHelpers.enableMQTT()

   // Setup HTTP firmware updates, accessible on path /update ESPHelpers.setupHTTPUpdates();